Frequently Asked Questions1. Is a scholarship required to be a member of Air Force ROTC?

-All "civilians" will wear appropriate and respectable attire (e.g. conservative work out apparel for AS 250, collared shirt/pants for AS 101, etc.)
+All "civilians" will wear appropriate and respectable attire (e.g., collared shirt/pants for AS 101, etc.)

 Field Training is basic training for officers with leadership development at the core.
 You'll be tested on your leadership and followership skills on a daily basis in a stressful but encouraging environment.
-Field Training is a pre-requisite for the Professional Officer Course (last two years in the program) during the summer at Maxwell Air Force Base, Alabama.
-Most cadets will tell you its the most challenging and rewarding experience in the Air Force ROTC program.10.
+Field Training is a pre-requisite for the Professional Officer Course (the last two years in the program) during the summer at Maxwell Air Force Base, Alabama.
+Most cadets will tell you it is the most challenging and rewarding experience in the Air Force ROTC program.10.
 What exactly is Leadership Lab?

 The Cadet Wing is organized into a hierarchical rank structure, as in the operational Air Force.
 The POC (Professional Officer Course) cadets are responsible for organizing and administering a lab for the entire wing.
 It is usually two hours of learning and fun, enjoying such activities as drill and ceremonies, group leadership projects, sports, team building, physical fitness and exceptional guest speakers.11.
 Do I have to live in a specific dorm?

 No. ROTC cadets have no preferred or recommended campus housing locations.
 Your living arrangements are your choice.
 In fact nearly half of our current cadets live off-campus.
 However, we do recommend living on-campus at least your Freshmen year.
-You'll find NAU's dormitories quite nice and we have several cadets go on to become RA's--it's a great way to live rent free near your classes and the detachment (don't have to battle the dreaded "Parking Cops"!).12.
+You'll find NAU's dormitories quite nice and we have several cadets go on to become RA's--it is a great way to live rent free near your classes and the detachment (you won't have to battle the dreaded "Parking Cops"!).12.
 If I take AFROTC classes, do I have to join the Air Force?

 Absolutely not!
 There is no obligation.
-Any NAU admitted student can take Aerospace Studies academic and physical fitness courses.13.
+Any NAU admitted student can take Aerospace Studies academic courses (but not the Physical Training or Leadership Lab courses).13.
 Is this a "guy" only thing?

-Yes, as general electives for most majors at NAU and we offer a minor in Aerospace Studies.15.
+Yes, as general electives for most majors at NAU.
+We also offer a minor in Aerospace Studies.15.
 What if I want to be in a fraternity/sorority or play college sports?

 Please do!
 We highly encourage cadets to be involved in campus life.
 Those gained experiences make better leaders.
 16. What is in it for me?

-The chance to develop your leadership and followership skills.
-The potential to serve your country as an officer and leader in the best air, space and cyberspace force in the world!
+Considerable: the chance to develop your leadership and followership skills; the potential to serve your country as an officer and leader in the best air, space and cyberspace force in the world!
 We can also assist you pay for your college education.
 We have many different scholarships based on merit that help pay tuition and books.
 If on scholarship, tuition is covered and you receive a monthly stipend.
-Freshmen will get $200, Sophomores $250, juniors, $350, and seniors $400.
-We also offer you a chance to be part of one of the best organizations on campus where you'll make friends that will last a life time.
-And maybe most importantly, we will guarantee you a job within thirty days of graduation!--Did you know that an April 2012 study showed 53.6% of all college graduates are either unemployed or underemployed.
+We also offer you a chance to be part of one of the best organizations on campus where you'll make friends that will last a lifetime.
+And maybe most importantly, we will guarantee you a job within thirty days of graduation! --Did you know that an April 2012 study showed 53.6% of all college graduates are either unemployed or underemployed.
 And the experience you get in the Air Force translates well to the civilian community if you decide not to make it a career (retire after 20 years).
 YOU CANNOT LOSE!